ugoertz/kombilo/doc/tutorial.rst

 .. image:: images/backreset.jpg

+The 'search' button starts a pattern search.
+The 'home/start' button resets the game list and clears the board.
 The 'home' button resets the game list, so that it includes all the games in the database again.
-The 'search' button starts a pattern search.
 The 'back' button jumps back to the previous search: the position on the board is restored as well as the game list.
 (Previous search patterns are also shown on small boards in the "History" frame of the data window.)

 With the button depicting a labeled white stone, you can display the labels showing the continuations in the current search pattern (resp. remove them